quinncatr/2024-Research-Assistant-Work/andy/README.md

 - On the Jetson Nano, this will be used to distribute the machine learning training on the Nano's CPU, GPU, and potentially VIC and other accelerators.
 - The `MultiWorkerTrainingTutorial.py` follows the introductory tutorial for using [Keras to distribute workloads among multiple processors](https://www.tensorflow.org/tutorials/distribute/multi_worker_with_keras).
 ### Custom Training
-- The `CustomTraining` directory holds custom distribution strategies for training models in tensorflow in the Jetson Nano
+- The `CustomTraining ` directory holds files that create custom methods and distribution strategies for training models in tensorflow using the Nano
-- The `CustomAxonnDistribution.py` program is a custom written basice machine learning program that runs a simple model based on the keras mnist dataset.
-It runs it once exclusively on the CPU, then again exclusively on the GPU.
-Once both processors are finished, the time each processor took along with average power consumption is displayed.
-- This program uses [JTOP](https://github.com/network-synthesis/jetson-toolkit/edit/main/andy/README.md#jtop), [pandas](https://github.com/network-synthesis/jetson-toolkit/blob/main/andy/README.md#custom-jtop-data-display), and [dynamic allocation of GPU memory](https://github.com/network-synthesis/jetson-toolkit/blob/main/andy/README.md#initial-setup) as explained in various parts of this document.
-- Based on initial result, the GPU is faster while drawing less power.
+- The `ModelFitDistribution.py` file creates a model and runs tensorflows `model.fit()` method on the CPU and GPU and records various metrics.
+- In addition, this file also implements a custom version of `model.fit()` called `custom_fit()` where a model, training data, validation daata, epochs, and batch size are all passed in as parameters
+- By creating a custom fit method, it is easier to distribute various parts of it onto different processors.
+- The `ModelCreationDistribution.py` file is similar in that it implements a `create_model()` method and distributes variouys parts of the creation between the CPU and GPU.
 - The next steps for this program is to distribute the model between the CPU, GPU and potentially other proccesors like VIC if possible.
   - In addition, comparing model parallelization to data paralleization, both distributed between CPU and GPU could be experimented with.
 - If possible, attempt to distribute each individual layer between CPU and GPU